Raelr/pong-vk/README.md

 ```

 This should generate the appropriate visual studio files.
 After that, open the generated .sln file and you should be able to run the project from there!

+**NOTE:** Remember to change your Visual Studio compiler to Clang.
+You can do so by following the instructions laid out [here](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=vs-2019).